Gifts to avoid Inheritance Tax

 All pre-owned transaction need to be included when tax planning as even ‘innocent’ transactions can be affected.

-As experienced IHT advisers we can help you by guiding you though the processes to ensure that if you are making gifts to avoid inheritance tax you do not have to pay these taxes and charges.
+As experienced IHT advisers we can help you by guiding you though the processes to ensure that if you are making gifts to avoid Inheritance Tax you do not have to pay these taxes and charges.
 Please contact us for free advice.